How to Make Your Own Scented Hair Gel

 - The recipe may be made without aloe vera for a stiffer holding gel.

-- Add the water and flaxseed into your saucepan and bring to the boil quickly.
+- Add the water and flaxseed into your saucepan and bring it to boil quickly.

 - Remove immediately from the heat.